upday/upday.github.io/_posts/blog/2016-12-05-app-shortcuts.md

 Android provides two types of App shortcuts:

 #### 1. Static Shortcuts:
-Static shortcuts are published when the app is installed, hence they remain constant throughout the app.
+Static shortcuts are **published when the app is installed**, hence they remain constant throughout the app.
 Static shortcuts are immutable which means that their icons, description and the Intent it launches cannot be changed without updating to a new version of the app.

 Static shortcuts are used for generic actions of the app that remain persistent over the lifetime of your app’s current version.